 With a Stockopedia rank of just 8, and the designation ‘Sucker Stock’ CyanConnode is one of the lowest ranked companies seen on this site.
 Only Albert Technologies (7), Aston Martin Lagonda (7), Plant Health Care (6) and Eve Sleep (0) have been lower.
-Of these, Albert have delisted already, Aston Martin shares are trading at almost half of their profit warning level, and Eve Sleep look like a dud.
-Plant Health Care is more or less level at it’s profit warning price and given this was almost a year ago it doesn’t look like any material recovery has happened.
+Of these, Albert have delisted already.
+Aston Martin shares are trading at almost half of their profit warning level, and Eve Sleep look like a dud.
+Plant Health Care is more or less level at it’s profit warning price.
+Given this was almost a year ago it doesn’t look like any material recovery has happened.

 It is fair to say that a low Stockrank does provide some warning signs for investors which should be heeded.

 One of the remarkable aspects is the track record of CyanConnode, or rather the lack of it.
 ‘Internet of things’ is a bit of a buzzword, but the underlying technologies are not.
-Smart controls for the home have been around for some time now, and also are available from a number of providers.
+Smart controls for the home have been around for some time now.
+They are also available from a number of providers.
 Whilst we can say that its use is not truly mainstream yet, we are well on the way.
 So CyanConnode’s results so far have been rather barren: